andreterceiro/dio-ai--applications-of-ia-in-the-current-world/README.md

 ## Natural language processing (NLP)

 Uses models based on neural networks.
 Teacher showed a screen with an interaction with Chat GPT.
 The processing can generate the probability of a word appears after other word.
 This type of algorithms can detect relations of a word with a context, like a historical context or link a word to a professional area.

+Teacher also explained that one word can have multiple meanings.
+And the algorithm can detect the meaning of the word based on the context.
+Teacher talked the expresssions "semantical analisys" and "lexical disambiguation".